 It will be the first time when the collection of the Shanghai Museum will be demonstrated in the Moscow Kremlin Museums.
 The exhibition is dedicated to the Ming dynasty epoch (1368–1644), one of the most vivid pages in the wealthiest heritage of China.
 Experts call that period – the "extension of knowledge", as the interest in art, literature and music, intimate knowledge of philosophical and historical tractates becomes a real cult.
 This very body of knowledge and interests is known as “scholarship” in China.

-Not only aristocrats, but also artists in different spheres of art were highly educated people and connoisseurs of art of the earlier periods.
+Not only aristocrats but also artists in different spheres of art were highly educated people and connoisseurs of the art of the earlier periods.
 Sources of inspiration for them were mainly works of the masters of the Tang (618–907) and Song (960–1279) dynasties, which were perceived as a peak of refinement and exquisite style.
 Wonderful pieces of art that will be demonstrated in the exhibition halls of the Moscow Kremlin Museums will make it possible for visitors to get acquainted with almost all aspects for which Ming culture is renowned—porcelain, paintings, stone carving and furniture.

 Undoubtedly, the hallmark of the Ming era was porcelain.
 It was then that the masters developed wonderful coloured glaze and the technology of overglaze painting.
-Also it was the time when new techniques of lacquer carving and cloisonne enamel originated.
+Also, it was the time when new techniques of lacquer carving and cloisonne enamel originated.

 Ming painting is noted for both skilful refinement and reform spirit.
 The display demonstrates two scroll paintings by prominent artists of that period.
 They are the ‘Snow Landscape’ by Wen Boren and ‘Peony, Banana Leaves and Stones’ by Xu Wei.

-A separate part of the exposition is dedicated to archaeological artifacts, viz the rarest jewellery and a unique set of china statuettes of an honorary escort from the tomb of the imperial family members.
+A separate part of the exposition is dedicated to archaeological artefacts, viz the rarest jewellery and a unique set of china statuettes of an honorary escort from the tomb of the imperial family members.